programminghistorian/jekyll/en/lessons/designing-database-nodegoat.md

 {% include figure.html filename="en-tr-designing-database-nodegoat-15.jpg" alt="A table giving an overview of the works in our database with relevant information distributed in five columns, namely the title, the language of the first edition, the date of publication, the author, and the publishing house" caption="Figure 15.
 Overview of the works in our database." %}

 {% include figure.html filename="en-tr-designing-database-nodegoat-16.jpg" alt="A table giving an overview of the authors in our database with relevant information distributed in six columns, namely the name of the author, the first name, the last name, the nationality, the place of birth, and the date of birth" caption="Figure 16.
-Overview of the authors in our database." %}
+Overview of the authors in the database." %}

 Alternatively, you can import an entire dataset as CSV files rather than manually entering each record one at a time.
 Please note, however, that there are specific procedures to follow when importing your data, especially when your data model includes relationships.
 For example, the identifiers in your CSV files need to match existing objects in the nodegoat model.
 In addition, when importing related object types, make sure you first import the 'reference' objects that other objects refer to (e.g., Publishing House or Author) and only afterwards import the objects that reference them (e.g., Work), so that nodegoat can create the relationships correctly.
 More information can be found in the [nodegoat documentation](https://perma.cc/WT62-XGHA).